yorickdevries/peer/.gitlab/merge_request_templates/Feature.md

-# What does this mr do?
+# What does this MR do?
 <!-- describe the feature you have implemented -->